lightning-uq-box/lightning-uq-box/docs/user_guide.md

 - modular design aiming to:
-  - give enough structure to apply any particular method to a dataset that practicioner might be interested in
+  - give enough structure to apply any particular method to a dataset that practitioner might be interested in
   - give enough flexibility to extend or adapt for particular problem with minimal changes
   - support any model architecture for any particular UQ-Method (like pretrained timm models)
 - each UQ-method has its own "Base Class" that implements the commonalities across tasks, for example MCDropoutBase
 - for each different task, the UQ-method will have a subclass specific for that task so MCDropoutClassification, MCDropoutRegression etc
-- therefore, we incure code duplication but we prefer this for claritiy of seperation and avoiding long if/else blocks for any particular method
+- therefore, we incur code duplication but we prefer this for clarity of separation and avoiding long if/else blocks for any particular method
 - the common features across tasks like the metrics for example, or functionality like computing the mean, can be methods that are forced to be